Biff Burger: Port-A-Units

 This feature of the Biff Burger franchise was designed to maximize profits due its short assembly time (as quick as one week) and easy transportation.
 This is as opposed to typical construction times of buildings that take more than six months.

 Financial issues

-Success of the Biff Burger franchise did not last though due to monetary problems in the 1970s.
+Success of the Biff Burger franchise did not last, due to monetary problems in the 1970s.

 In 1962, the Mary Carter Paint Company bought the National Biff-Burger System.
 It provided the financial support to the Biff Burger restaurants in the form of supplying food materials and restaurant equipment.
 However, business ventures in the direction of casinos resulted in finance imbalances and the Mary Carter Paint company relieved its support of the National Biff-Burger system in 1976.
-Without its main means of attaining supplies, the Biff Burger franchise struggled to sustain itself.
+Without its main means of obtaining supplies, the Biff Burger franchise struggled to sustain itself.
 Many of the drive-in stands were sold and forced to close down.
 By the mid-1980s, virtually all existing locations of Biff Burger restaurants went out of business.